 Eating a diet high in fruits, vegetables and whole grains and low in sugar and starches is good for your dental health.
 Sugars and starches produce acids that remain in the mouth longer and will dissolve tooth enamel.
 So it is especially important to eat less sugar and starch to keep your teeth and gums looking and feeling great.
 This includes limiting foods such as candy, cookies, cake, fruit snacks, raisins, chips and crackers.
 For beverages, water is best.
 Avoid high sugar drinks such as juice, soda, sweetened teas and coffees, and sports drinks.

 Visit Exceptional Dentistry about every six months for a thorough dental checkup and cleaning.
 This will keep your teeth and gums strong and healthy.
 If you experience anything unusual, such as bleeding or swollen gums or pain, call us immediately.
 This may indicate periodontal disease.

 A healthy, attractive smile that lasts a lifetime begins with prevention.
 At Exceptional Dentistry, our hygienists regularly educate parents and children about proper daily oral hygiene.
 When you speak with one of our hygienists, you will learn more about what good hygiene is, why regular cleanings are necessary, and what will take place during a checkup.

-Please email our friendly family dental office or call 563-556-2711 to schedule a dental checkup at Exceptional Dentistry, serving Dubuque, Cedar Rapids, and Davenport, Iowa.
+Please email our friendly family dental office or call 563-556-2711 to schedule a dental checkup at Exceptional Dentistry, serving Dubuque, Dyersville, Cedar Rapids, Davenport, Iowa and Galena, Illinois.